-Rachael acts in a wide range of civil and commercial matters including commercial, contract, company, insolvency, civil fraud, property, and personal injury and travel litigation.
+Rachael acts in a wide range of civil and commercial matters including commercial, contract, company, insolvency, civil fraud, property and travel litigation.

 Rachael regularly appears in the High Court and the County Court, and undertakes a range of pleading and advisory work.

 Rachael has a particular interest in insolvency and civil fraud.

 She has been instructed as sole and junior counsel in a number of insolvency matters, including:

 • Sole counsel in a one-day High Court trial on behalf of the German tax authority, successfully challenging a Debtor’s centre of main interest;

 • An appeal against Joint Liquidators' rejection of a proof of debt worth over €1 million;

 • A claim by Joint Trustees worth over £20 million against a bankrupt's former solicitors for negligent advice;

 • A claim worth over £1 million by Joint Liquidators for fraudulent misrepresentation and unlawful means conspiracy;